 - Some free VPNs keep logs

-- If connection drops your IP is exposed
+- If the connection drops your IP is exposed

-Why you should use VPN instead of proxy?
+Why you should use a VPN instead of a proxy?

 When you have to secure your identity from different online threats, nothing comes close to VPNs.
 VPNs are responsible for hosting their own server networks.
-Surprisingly, another factor entices you to choose a VPN over proxy is log-less feature.
+Surprisingly, another factor that entices you to choose a VPN over a proxy is a log-less feature.

 Unlike VPN, a proxy server does keep a record of its users.
 If you observe VPN services’ features in detail, you would realize that they do not keep their users’ logs.

-Once you have connected a VPN on your device, it will work like your digital camouflage.
+Once you have connected a VPN to your device, it will work as your digital camouflage.
 You will become absolutely anonymous as your IP is hidden and completely untraceable.

 Proxy vs VPN: Which is right for me?

-It is important that you spend your money on right privacy tool.
-The best VPN service that I recommend my users is PureVPN.
+It is important that you spend your money on the right privacy tool.
+The best VPN service that I recommend to my users is ExpressVPN.
 This VPN doesn’t keep logs, has an affordable price, and is available for all devices.